-Volunteer with Trees Atlanta as an Individual
+Volunteer as an Individual

 If you’re passionate about trees and conservation, we have the perfect volunteer opportunity waiting for you.
 We offer a wide range of events that are fun and rewarding.
 Join us now, and help build and protect our urban canopy!